Schwarzam/object-photometry/README.md

 This will run the container.

 ----
-If you have sextractor installed just leave sextr/runner.py running aside.
+If you have sextractor installed and CFITSIO (fpack and funpack commands) just leave sextr/runner.py running aside.
 It's important to run from the folder because of the relative paths:

 ```
-cd sextr && runner.py
+cd sextr && python3 runner.py
 ```

 <br>